gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Click.
 Click.
 Click.*
 One by one the ceiling lights that had come on behind them went out.
 *Bzzzt...
 Bzzzt...*
-Two more lights in front of them came to life.
+Two more lights in front of them flickered to life.

 "You're smothering me,"
 Sindy said,